fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         - The product/item is added to the user's wishlist.

 ### View items in wishlist[Completed]
-- Scenario 1: Successfully view items in wishlist
+- Scenario 1: Successfully view items in wishlist.
     - Steps:
         1. Log in as a buyer.
         2. Navigate to the wishlist page.